Swimarin Family Handbook

 We have various social events during the season for team building and to get to know the Swimarin community better.
 These include:

-END OF SEASON AWARDS CELEBRATION
+END OF SEASON AWARDS PICNIC CELEBRATION

 Kids and parents alike really look forward to this event as an important end to their season and a time to hang out with all their new friends.
-We have a catered meal, drinks and a really fun and relaxing afternoon celebrating the end of another great season.
+A catered meal on the beach to celebrate the end of another great season.
+You do not miss this special end-of-season event!
+Information on how to RSVP will be sent out toward the end of the season.

 COACH'S FAQs